isaiah2k/our-great-book/chapter-1.md

 Template literals in JavaScript offer a cleaner, and more efficient way to handle string interpolation.
 Between building web content, logging messages, or creating more readable code, this method provides the flexibility you need.

-Next time your juggling with variables and strings, try using template literals.
+Next time your dealing with variables and strings, try using template literals.
 You'll quickly see why it's my go-to method for working with JavaScript.

 #### Resources